AmarantBCL/AmarantBCL/README.md

 - 👋 Hi, I’m @AmarantBCL
-- 👀 I’m interested in coding, programming, modding, English language
+- 👀 I’m interested in coding, programming, modding, the English language
-- 🌱 I’m currently learning Java, C#
+- 🌱 I’m currently learning Java, Kotlin & Android Framework
 - 💞️ I’m looking to collaborate on game projects, desktop applications and hopefully in the near future mobile apps
 - 📫 My contact information is not available yet